 It is therefore reasonable to posit that there is need for the counselor working with Christian singles struggling with pornography use to address each of these needs within the individual.
 The counselor must work to create a safe environment that can be a safe haven free of judgement.
 There must be an understanding of the moral incongruence that the client is experiencing and be able to integrate their faith into the behavior change solution.
-Finally, the counselor must work to help guide the client in learning and developing close intimate relationships which can be crucial in lowering the loneliness and isolation that is a cause of pornography use.
+Finally, based on the work of Mesch (2009), the counselor must work to help guide the client in learning and developing close intimate relationships which may lower the loneliness and isolation that has been shown to impact pornography use.
 The following outline will detail a specific treatment plan in working with a Christian single male struggling with pornography use.
 This plan will be followed by a brief case study in showing some of the practical applications of this guide for counselors working with this population.

 Treatment and Assessment

 For the sake of this discussion, the focus will be addressing some guidelines for counselors working with this specific population.
 Much could be said about the difficulty to diagnose unwanted pornography use.
-The Diagnostic and Statistical Manual (DSM-V) gives little options to counselors wanting to give a diagnosis for this unwanted behavior.
+The Diagnostic and Statistical Manual (DSM-5) gives little options to counselors wanting to give a diagnosis for this unwanted behavior.
 Still, there are specific steps and ways in which to build a treatment plan that will be of benefit to Christian singles.
 The importance of a treatment plan being empirically based and functional for the client is a foundation laid out by the American Counseling Association’s (ACA) code of ethics (American Counseling Association, 2014).
 However, the selection of the specific interventions and the tailoring of the treatment plan should be specific to the client.
 Based on the needs assessed in the previous section, the treatment plan for the Christian single has several unique qualities.
 Several aspects of the treatment plan should be enacted and fostered throughout the counseling process.
 Each session should contain elements addressing each need of the client.
 As seen above, the Christian client faces some unique needs which should all be addressed.

 The example treatment plan is developed out of a cognitive-behavioral and developmental theoretical framework.
 This cognitive-behavioral approach has shown success in limiting pornography use (Minarcik, 2017).
 Throughout the counseling process, work will be done to change the thinking patterns that have been ingrained due to the pornography use.
 Additionally, from a developmental framework, focus will be on the growth and development of intimate relationships in whatever stage of life the client finds themselves.
 Within this theoretical framework, each presenting need of the Christian single must be addressed.